 — Benjamin Franklin

-Because of this, our approach isn’t to scrape the bottom of the barrel to find a factory that will quote the price “you want to hear” at all costs.
-Over the years, we’ve seen that it’s not uncommon for a factory to quote a lowball price to get an order, and then…things start to go wrong.
+Our approach to getting your product made in China isn’t to scrape the bottom of the barrel to find a factory that will quote the price “you want to hear” at all costs.
+Over the years, we’ve seen that it’s not uncommon for a China manufacturer to quote a lowball price to get an order, and then…things start to go wrong.

 The company that imports a quality product at the best price with reliable delivery times, wins.
 Those who focus on price alone take risks.